david-boydell/testing-documentation/pal-regression-testing-plan.md

     -   Click 'inspect' on a headline
     -   Select the 'Computed' tab
     -   Scroll down to 'font-family'
-    -   Check font-family matches the value specified below
+    -   Check font-family matches the value specified below (note: 01/03/2018 embedded fonts have been turned off on the test environment.
+This was at the request of the WS team.
+It affects Nepali and you will see Arial listed as the font.)

         | Site                                       | Font                      |
         | -------------------------------------------|:-------------------------:|